Want to see the iBanFirst platform in action? Try the interactive demo

 A 2022 survey of businesses by Mastercard showed that:

-• 65% of businesses said the pandemic opened new options for international supplier relationships;
+• 65% of businesses said the pandemic opened new options for international supplier relationships

-• 59% said they were able to find more competitive suppliers in foreign markets;
+• 59% said they were able to find more competitive suppliers in foreign markets

-• 46% said cross-border supplier relationships reduced their level of risk to business operations;
+• 46% said cross-border supplier relationships reduced their level of risk to business operations

-• 63% said they now “always” look globally to source vendors and suppliers.
+• 63% said they now “always” look globally to source vendors and suppliers

-So what exactly are cross-border payments?
+What are cross-border payments?

 A cross-border payment is simply any financial transaction in which the payer and the recipient of the payment are in different countries and/or jurisdictions.
 For businesses, cross-border payments could fall into any of the following categories:

-• Payments to individuals, such as contractors or freelancers;
+• Payments to individuals, such as contractors or freelancers

-• Payments between businesses, such as vendors and suppliers;
+• Payments between businesses, such as vendors and suppliers

-• Payments to foreign governments for taxes and fees.
+• Payments to foreign governments for taxes and fees

-How cross-border payments work
+How do cross-border payments work in practice?

 Pros Cons